Looking Closely at the Growth Curve for Bionano Genomics Inc. (BNGO)

 Sponsored

-BNGO currently public float of 291.64M and currently shorts hold a 15.69% ratio of that float.
-Today, the average trading volume of BNGO was 6.69M shares.
+The average price from analysts is $8.67, which is $6.45 above the current price.
+BNGO currently public float of 291.64M and currently shorts hold a 14.65% ratio of that float.
+Today, the average trading volume of BNGO was 6.58M shares.

 BNGO’s Market Performance

-BNGO stocks went down by -19.89% for the week, with a monthly jump of 4.44% and a quarterly performance of -10.60%, while its annual performance rate touched -49.32%.
-The volatility ratio for the week stands at 7.45% while the volatility levels for the past 30 days are set at 10.32% for Bionano Genomics Inc. The simple moving average for the period of the last 20 days is -6.61% for BNGO stocks with a simple moving average of 9.12% for the last 200 days.
+BNGO stocks went down by -13.28% for the week, with a monthly drop of -12.60% and a quarterly performance of -13.95%, while its annual performance rate touched -45.72%.
+The volatility ratio for the week stands at 5.98% while the volatility levels for the past 30 days are set at 8.77% for Bionano Genomics Inc. The simple moving average for the period of the last 20 days is -6.88% for BNGO stocks with a simple moving average of 8.35% for the last 200 days.

 Analysts’ Opinion of BNGO